landont168/stockle/README.md

 aug 16, 2024

-- todo: continue to refactor frontend as much as possible (ex. refactor dark theme stuff into hook?)
+- todo: continue to refactor frontend as much as possible
 - update #1 (2 hours): refactored frontend with custom hooks + reducers. having issue with no animation on game shuffle tho
-- update #2 (3 hours): worked on more refactoring and cleaning up frontend LOL + created custom hook to abstract game logic/states
+- update #2 (3 hours): worked on more refactoring and cleaning up frontend LOL + created custom hook to abstract game logic/states. done with refactoring tho. only thing to do is to fix the stock chart animation and then should be chilling.

 ### challenges: